michelleklum/cs124-lab3/design/design.md

 <img src="reset_password_email_sent.png" alt="Reset Password Page - Email Sent" width="200px">

-## Final App: Sign In / Sign Up / Reset Password Page Alerts
+## Final App: Sign In, Sign Up, Reset Password Page Alerts

 We wanted to handle cases where users are locked out of their account, enter invalid email addresses/passwords, or otherwise encounter errors with authentication.
 We added alerts that appear when the user runs into errors like these.
 For instance, on the Sign Up, Sign In, and Reset Password pages, if the user enters an invalid email, the following alerts will appear: